-- The card is genuine and published by Wizards of the Coast - The card has a standard Magic back or is a double-faced card. - The card does not have squared corners. - The card has black or white borders. - The card is not a token card. - The card is not damaged or modified in a way that might make it marked. - The card is otherwise legal for the tournament as defined by the format.
+- The card is genuine and published by Wizards of the Coast - The card has a standard Magic back, is a double-faced card, or is a card that is part of a meld pair. - The card does not have squared corners. - The card has black or white borders. - The card is not a token card. - The card is not damaged or modified in a way that might make it marked. - The card is otherwise legal for the tournament as defined by the format.

-The Head Judge of an event may issue a proxy (see section 3.4) for a card that has become worn or damaged during the tournament.
+The Head Judge of a tournament may issue a proxy (see section 3.4) for a card that has become worn or damaged during the tournament.
 Any other cards that are not Authorized Game Cards are prohibited in all sanctioned tournaments.